tmwProjects/Blog/content/posts/volatility.md

 After identifying the active processes in the memory image, the next step is to analyse the command line parameters of these processes.
 This provides a deeper insight into the exact actions or commands that were executed in the command line.
-Such an analysis can be informative in order to understand the specific activities within the "cmd" process.
-It also provides information about any parameters or file paths used in "mspaint" or "WinRAR".
+Such an analysis can be informative in order to understand the specific activities within the **cmd** process.
+It also provides information about any parameters or file paths used in **mspaint** or **WinRAR**.
 These additional details are particularly valuable for forensic analyses as they help to paint a more accurate picture of user interactions and system usage at the time of the memory dump.